Alexis Ren Flaunts Major Cleavage In Latest Instagram Snap

 I used to think I was extremely introverted because I really liked being alone but it turns out I just like being at peace with myself and surroundings & I am extremely extroverted when I’m around people who bring me comfort and happiness.
 When do you feel the most at peace with yourself?

-The Sports Illustrated Swimsuit model further shared some sultry photos to her Instagram story, during a night out with some pals.
-Rocking a black, pleated miniskirt and matching blazer, Ren leaned over a table to show off her curvaceous backside, and tied the alurring look together with a pair of thigh-high boots.
+The Sports Illustrated Swimsuit model further shared some sultry photos to her Instagram story during a night out with some pals.
+Rocking a black, pleated miniskirt and matching blazer, Ren leaned over a table to show off her curvaceous backside and tied the alluring look together with a pair of thigh-high boots.

-She then showed off the front of the outfit to reveal a lacy, crimson colored tank underneath.
-Sitting down at a restaurant booth to shyly nibble on her nails, Ren again flaunted her cleavage for the snap, and showed off her half-up-half-down hairdo with lovely curls framing her face.
-She also shared some snaps of herself dancing with her friends, sticking her tongue out from the camera and having a great time out on the town.
+She then showed off the front of the outfit to reveal a lacy, crimson-colored tank underneath.
+Sitting down at a restaurant booth to shyly nibble on her nails, Ren again flaunted her cleavage for the snap and showed off her half-up, half-down hairdo with lovely curls framing her face.
+She also shared some snaps of herself dancing with her friends, sticking her tongue out from the camera, and having a great time out on the town.

 As always, fans of the stunning model will be keeping an eye out for the latest set of tempting pictures from the rising internet star.